20632 - EUROPEAN AND INTERNATIONAL ADVANCED IP LAW

 Go to class group/s: 19

-- Identify the legal issues related to the exploitation of copyrighted works in the cultural industries.
+- Identify the legal issues related to the exploitation of IP rights in the cultural and creative industries.

-- Apply the principle of copyright law to the legal issues that are encountered in the cultural industries.
+- Apply IP knowledge to the legal issues that are encountered in the cultural and creative industries.

 - Face-to-face lectures

 - Guest speaker's talks (in class or in distance)